shandran/layer23-volume/axon_carrying_dendrite/README.md

 ***

-# Wahle et al, ELife 2002
+## Wahle et al, ELife 2002
-Axon-carrying dendrites (AcD) are not uncommon in rodents, with estimated 10-21% of pyramidal neurons have AcDs.
+Axon-carrying dendrites (AcD) are not uncommon in rodents, with estimated 10-21% of pyramidal neurons having AcDs.
 See their [paper in eLife](https://elifesciences.org/articles/76101) entitle *Neocortical pyramidal neurons with axons emerging from dendrites are frequent in non-primates, but rare in monkey and human*.